kmaili/test/README.md

 3. ###### Request and add the .env file

- - [ ] Change the BUILD_ENVIRONMENT to prod if you want to use the prod environment
+ - [ ] Change the BUILD_ENVIRONMENT to staging if you want to use the prod environment

 4. ###### Start the project :